 What can a breast lift do for me?

 Breast lifts rejuvenate the breasts by trimming excess skin and tightening supporting tissues to achieve an uplifted, youthful contour.
 After a mastopexy, the breasts are higher on the chest and firmer to the touch.
-Breast lifts can also reposition and reduce the size of the areola (the dark skin surrounding the nipple) which may have stretched or drooped.
+A Breast lift can also reposition and reduce the size of the areola (the dark skin surrounding the nipple) which may have stretched or drooped.

 Breast size does not change after a breast lift, nor does the fullness or roundness in the upper part of the breasts.
 Women who desire larger, smaller or more rounded breasts may want to consider a breast augmentation or breast reduction together with a breast lift.